 Allow your soaps to harden for at least 2-4 hours.

 If you’re not sure they’re solid, gently blow on the soaps.
-If they’re done, there shouldn’t be any ripples.
+There shouldn’t be any ripples when the soap is done.

 If there are ripples, allow them to harden for a bit longer and try again.